vincenzoml/PLDW/Lecture_06_slides.md

 x, y <- z + 1, x + 1
 ```

+---

 ### 4) Parallel Assignment

-Make the assignment "parallel" so that all right-hand sides are evaluated before any assignments happen:
+Make the assignment "parallel" so that all right-hand sides are evaluated before any assignments happen; note that the variables x and y must be different in that case:

 ```
 x, y <- y + 1, x + 1